 Step 7: Share Your Findings

 Now, you have collected, analyzed, and visualized your data.
 The next step is to share your findings with the relevant stakeholders.
-It includes sales executives, managers, and representatives.
+It includes sales executives, managers, and business development representatives.

 Step 8: Implement Changes

 After you have shared your findings, be prepared to implement changes where needed.
 This could mean changing your sales strategies, revising your goals, or investing in new resources.

 These are just some of the must-haves for today’s modern seller.
 To be successful in today’s market, you need to have a data-driven approach to sales enablement.
 Remember, each valuable data is an effective sales enablement tool.

 Here are other frequently asked questions about data-driven sales enablement that we have not discussed in the article.